eprom/cbs/_pages/index.md

 header:
   overlay_color: "#000"
   overlay_filter: "0"
-  overlay_image: /assets/images/6banner-codeathon2018-1600x640 (1).jpg
+  overlay_image: /assets/images/Website Banner1.png

 excerpt: ""
 intro:
   - excerpt: The Red Cross community based surveillance system allows for people to report on health risks in their communities.
 By monitoring real-time data, we can respond to an outbreak before it spins out of control, thereby saving lives.
-We currently have an operational MVP in Somalia, but we need your help to save even more lives!
-Read how you can contribute [here](https://src.cbsrc.org/contribute/) or get in [touch](https://src.cbsrc.org/contactus/)!
 feature_row:

   - image_path: assets/images/cbs_blog_pic_1.png